- What is the basic structure of the Political Economy Program?

-An undergraduate degree in economics is not a requirement for admission to the Program.
-However, substantial coursework in economics is one factor that tends to strengthen an application for admission to the Program.
+An undergraduate degree in economics is not a requirement for admission to the Masters in Political Economy Program.
+However, substantial coursework in economics is one factor that tends to strengthen an application.
 Also, economics is a highly quantitative discipline.
 For that reason, substantial coursework in mathematics, probability and statistics, and other quantitative subjects is another factor that can strengthen an application for admission.

 At least two courses in calculus as well as courses in intermediate microeconomics and intermediate macroeconomics are recommended.

-Neither the Economics Department nor the Graduate School specify minimum GRE scores for admission to the Masters of Political Economy Program.
+Neither the Economics Department nor the Graduate School specify minimum GRE scores for admission to the Masters in Political Economy Program.

 Foreign applicants must provide proof of English Language Proficiency to be eligible for admission.
 This proof may be provided in several ways specified by the Graduate School, including a TOEFL score or an IELTS score.
 The Department generally requires a TOEFL score of at least 100 or an IELTS score of at least 7.0.

 The Graduate School requires a minimum GPA of 3.0 (on a 4.0 scale) for admission.

 12. Do Program graduates receive special preference if they apply to the Economics Department's Ph.D.
 Program?